 Let’s Get Started

-Given the size of my kiln and kiln shelf I decided my bar would be about 22cm (8.7 inch)long.
+Given the size of my glass kiln and kiln shelf, I decided my bar would be about 22cm (8.7 inches)long.
 The size was dictated by allowances for the kiln shelf sides of my mould, and more kiln shelf pieces to hold the form together.

 I wanted a bar about 25 mm (1 inch) thick and 65 mm (2.6 inches) wide.